nanos-world/nanos-world-sandbox/README.md

 	-- Package.Call("sandbox", "AddSpawnMenuItem", "YOUR_CUSTOM_PACK_NAME", "TAB", "TOOL_ID", "PACKAGE_PATH", "PACKAGE_FUNCTION_NAME")

-	-- YOUR_CUSTOM_PACK_NAME: Name of your "Pack", just to identify to which "Pack" it belongs - not currently displayed -- TAB: The tab which the item will be displayed, it must be: 'props', 'vehicles', 'weapons', 'tools' or 'vehicles' -- TOOL_ID: An unique identifier for your Item
+	-- YOUR_CUSTOM_PACK_NAME: Name of your "Pack", just to identify to which "Pack" it belongs - not currently displayed -- TAB: The tab which the item will be displayed, it must be: 'props', 'weapons', 'tools' or 'vehicles' -- TOOL_ID: An unique identifier for your Item
 	-- PACKAGE_PATH: The Package Path which this Item belongs -- PACKAGE_FUNCTION_NAME: The Exported Function to spawn the Item